 The consistency of quality in those templates is genuinely impressive.
 Customizing those templates is an absolute cinch, thanks to arguably the most intuitive editor on the market, which lets you move elements wherever you like, rather than slotting them into predetermined spaces.
 A sleek side menu allows you to add new elements, apps, media, or an entire blog section, whilst another at the top lets you delve into the deeper settings for your site.
 The all-round interface is simply genius.

 Finally, if you’re looking for a specific feature, the chances are you’ll find it on Wix.
-From native solutions for analytics, blogging, forums, forms, and image editing, to third-party apps integrating social media, eCommerce and advertising, every capability you could hope for is provided on this very best website builder.
+From native solutions for analytics, blogging, forums, forms, and image editing, to third-party apps integrating social media, advertising and ecommerce, every capability you could hope for is provided on this very best website builder.

 It costs nothing at all to create, customize and publish a website on Wix.
 The free plan also grants you 500MB of both storage and bandwidth, and basic customer support.
 You can’t customize your URL, though, and Wix adverts and branding will be shown on your site.